aws-samples/baseline-environment-on-aws/README.md

 - workspaceId: Copy from AWS Chatbot Workspace details
 - channelIdSec: Copy from Your Slack App - Security Alarms
 - channelIdMon: Copy from Your Slack App - Monitoring Alarms

+# Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+# License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.